 This had a Tom Riddle/Voldemort/Harry Potter feel to it, but we know Vecna/Number one will probably want to stop at nothing to find and destroy Eleven.
 She is regaining her powers, uncovering her true self, and could possibly be stronger than ever.

 Will she be powerful enough to take down both Vecna and the Mind Flayer?
+To sum up Volume 1: we all have to let go of our demons—either real or imagined.
+Will the characters of Stranger Things be able to?
 We’ll find out on July 1st….